 The Network macro displays a list of Network activity on a Confluence page or blog post.
 You can specify the user whose network activity you wish to show.
 These interactions include the users that the specified user is following or users who are following the specified user.
 The Network macro shows each listed user by their profile picture.
 It also provides a choice of two themes and the ability to limit the number of users in the list.

 Screenshot: Network macro

 Using the Network macro

-We ended support for this macro in Confluence 7.0 The macro no longer appears in the macro browser and can't be added to a page.
+The macro no longer appears in the macro browser and can't be added to a page.
 Any macro already on a page will still work.